GSA/data.gov/CONTRIBUTING.md

 ##### Exit criteria

 - The work is user-visible and announceable at any time.
-- The work has been demoed at the Spring Review.
+- The work has been demoed at the Sprint Review.

 #### Closed